Valerik Apinian

 Valerik Apinian (4 April 1950 - 28 July 2019) was an Armenian and Russian artist.

 Biography

-Valerik Apinyan was born April 4, 1950, in the village of Mayisyan (Armenia).
+Valerik Apinyan was born on April 4, 1950, in the village of Mayisyan (Armenia).
 He graduated from school in 1967.
 He studied at Leninakan Art College, Leningrad Higher School of Industrial Art, Mukhina from 1973 to 1976.
-He was a free listen at the Institute of Painting, Sculpture and Architecture.
+He was a free listener at the Institute of Painting, Sculpture and Architecture.
 IE Repin (Academy of Arts).
 He was a member of the Russian Artists' Union since 1976.
 He had more than 20 personal exhibitions, participated in over 200 exhibitions in Russia and the world.
 For a long time he lived and worked in Germany and Sweden.
-The main collection of works were painted in oil, as well as many works with tempera.
-He worked with graphics, painted the theater curtains for theaters, as for example, at the Mariinsky theater.
-Workshops are located in St. Petersburg near Mariinsky theater, and in the Armenian city of Gumri.
+The main collection of works was painted in oil, as well as many works with tempera.
+He worked with graphics, painted the theater curtains for theaters, for example, at the Mariinsky theater.
+Workshops are located in St. Petersburg near Mariinsky theater, and in the Armenian city of Gyumri.